fANZYo/barrickInnovatesHack/README.md

 #### Flask

-The server also runs on flask so you'll need to install it to run the model but it's not fully implemented with the front end so not needed
+The server also runs on flask so you'll need to install it to run the model but it's not fully implemented with the front end yet so not required

 `$ pip install flask`